Concordat on Openness on Animal Research

 The Babraham Institute has joined forces with other institutes, universities, charities, umbrella bodies, pharmaceutical and health science companies, in signing a Concordat on Openness on Animal Research in the UK.
 The Concordat, which is a result of intense collaboration and input from a vast number of stakeholders, serves to promote best practice within the bioscience community by encouraging transparency and openness within animal research.

-Director of the Babraham institute, Professor Michael Wakelam, comments, “The Concordat is a welcome initiative which we are pleased to support.
+Upon the Institute becoming a signatory to the Concordat, the Director of the Babraham Institute at the time, Professor Michael Wakelam, commented, “The Concordat is a welcome initiative which we are pleased to support.
 As a publically funded research institute, Babraham is committed to engagement and transparency on all aspects of its research.
 We fully support openness in animal research in the UK and are pleased to sign up to the commitments presented here.”

-In signing the Concordat, we agree to undertaken to fulfil the Concordat’s four commitments:
+In signing the Concordat, we agree to fulfil the Concordat’s four commitments:

 - We will be clear about when, how and why we use animals in research

 - We will enhance our communications with the media and the public about our research using animals

 - We will be proactive in providing opportunities for the public to find out about research using animals